hashicorp/vault-guides/secrets/spring-cloud-vault/README.md

 ```

 ## Refreshing Static Secrets
-Spring has an actuator we can use to faciliate the rotation of static credentials.
+Spring has an actuator we can use to facilitate the rotation of static credentials.
 Example below.

 ```
 $ curl -i  \